 The tool selection process included cross-referencing multiple “best AI detector” rankings on Google.
 I chose tools that appeared more often across these lists.
 I also included a few tools that were not on those lists but showed up on top of Google search results for the query “best AI tool.”

 The main focus of this comparison is accuracy, but pricing and functionality have been also considered.
 All tools were tested using their free versions.
-(Some tools were not generous enough with their free plans, so I had to be sneaky with creating new accounts and clearing cache and cookies).
+(Some tools were not generous enough with their free plans, so I had to be creative with new accounts and clearing cache and cookies).

 To really put these detectors to the test, I fed them different types of AI-generated, human-edited, and human texts.
 I started with simple ChatGPT and Claude outputs, then progressed to more complex prompts including rewriting texts to bypass detection, outputs mimicking well-known human content creators, and prompt training on distinctive human writing styles.
 I also tested human-edited AI outputs (it was a substantial amount of effort, about 50% of the initial text was edited) and fully human-written content.